 Fritz Coleman is NBC4 Southern California's weathercaster for NBC4 News at 5, 6 and 11 p.m.
 A Southern California broadcasting icon, Coleman is well known for his sense of humor and extensive knowledge of weather.
-He joined NBC4 in February 1982, as the weekend weathercaster, and moved up to weekdays in June 1984.
+He joined NBC4 in February 1982 as the weekend weathercaster, and moved into weekdays in June 1984.

 Coleman has written, produced and starred in three one-man plays.
 His first production "It's Me!
 Dad!" won the coveted 1997 Artistic Directors Award.
 A humorous and touching account of what happens when a "baby boomer" tries to recount his own life for his young children, the play shows how the father comes to grips with the passage of time and the skeletons in his own closet.
 The production also aired successfully on public television in Los Angeles.

 "The Reception," Coleman's second play, is an insightful and hilarious look at relationships found at an imaginary wedding reception - the bride’s second marriage -- the groom's third.
 His most recent play, "Tonight at 11!" is an insider’s look at a typical local newscast.
 A rollercoaster ride between funny and poignant, Daily Variety called it, "surprising, incisive and powerful."

 Originally from Philadelphia, Coleman attended Salem College in West Virginia and Temple University in Philadelphia where he studied radio, television and film.
 Coleman is an avid runner, rollerblader and skier.
 He lives in the San Fernando Valley and has two sons and a daughter.